2018 Oldham Metropolitan Borough Council election

 The 2018 Oldham Council election took place on 3 May 2018 to elect members of Oldham Council in England.
 The election took place on the same day as other local elections in England.
 The election saw the majority Labour Party increase its number of seats by two.
 The Conservative Party also gained two seats, while the Liberal Democrats lost one seat.
 UKIP ceased to have representation on the council following this election.
 The election left Labour with 47 seats, the Liberal Democrats 8 and the Conservatives 4 with the remaining seat being held by an Independent.

-Results
+Results summary

 Vote share changes compared to 2016.

 Ward results

 Councillors seeking re-election are denoted with an asterisk.
 They were elected in 2014 and changes in vote share are compared on that basis.

 Alexandra

 Chadderton Central

 Due to a vacancy 2 candidates were elected to this ward.
 The candidate with the most votes received a full 4-year term and the second-placed candidate received the remaining term of the vacated seat.